Diphiya/real_estate_automation/README.md

 # Cirrus Real Estate Automation

-Automated **real estate exposé extraction, evaluation, and reporting** pipeline — designed to accelerate property deal evaluation by extracting data from exposés, populating Excel templates, and integrating with Google Workspace (Drive & Photos).
+Automated **real estate exposé extraction, evaluation, and reporting** pipeline — designed to accelerate property deal evaluation by extracting data from exposés, populating Excel templates, and integrating with Google Workspace (Drive).

 Cirrus Real Estate is a Berlin-based property developer.
 One of our core competitive advantages is **speed**: the best deals are often on the market for only a few hours.
 Currently, exposés are screened manually and data is transferred by hand into Excel templates, which is slow and error-prone.
 This project automates that workflow.